Feminism in Japan: World War II

 The descent into war marked a severe increase in government propaganda and censorship as early as the Manchurian Incident in September 1931.
 This, along with previously mentioned shortages and an emphasis on women remaining as domestic servants made revolution difficult during this time.
 Furthermore, an increasing amount of feminist and leftist groups which had previously been staunchly anti-government suddenly began to take on a nationalist point of view during this time.
-While some attribute this sudden shift to things like the states sudden emphasis on the importance of women and motherhood, police brutality and government oppression played a role as well.
+While some attribute this sudden shift to things like the states sudden emphasis on the importance of women and motherhood, police brutality and government pressure played a role as well.
 One activist who remained openly politically socialist during this time was Yamakawa Kikue.
 Early in the war, Kikue engaged in round table style discussions with popular political figures such as Katayama Tetsu, Tatewaki Sadayo, Hiratsuko Raicho, and Okada Junko.
 These discussions were frequently critical of the state and caused severe political backlash towards Kikue.
-Kikue’s involvement was eventually censored by the government as conflict in Asia increased, and her husband, Hitoshi Kikue, was arrested soon after for conspiring with the left wing Popular Front Movement which sought to prevent the spread of fascism in Japan.
+Kikue's involvement was eventually censored by the government as conflict in Asia increased, and her husband, Hitoshi Kikue, was arrested soon after for conspiring with the left wing Popular Front Movement which sought to prevent the spread of fascism in Japan.